Are There Heavy Metals in Your Salt? Safest Options for Clean Eating

 In addition, I reviewed results of salt products tested in laboratories.
 Results of lab-tested salt products are summarized in Table 1 (below).
 They came from the following:

-1. Mamavation sent 23 salt products to an EPA-certified laboratory to test for aluminum, arsenic, cadmium, mercury, lead, and microplastics.
-While the aforementioned heavy metals were detected in all salt products, the levels were lower than what would require a Prop.
+- Mamavation sent 23 salt products to an EPA-certified laboratory to test for aluminum, arsenic, cadmium, mercury, lead, and microplastics.
+Good news: While the aforementioned heavy metals were detected in all salt products, the levels were lower than what would require a Prop.
 65 warning based on serving size per day.

-2. LeadSafeMama also laboratory-tested salt products like Redmond Real Salt, Saltverk Hand Harcested Flaky (white) Sea Salt, Jacobsen Salt Company Pure Kosher Sea Salt, and Jacobsen Salt Company Pure Italian Fine Sea Salt.
+- LeadSafeMama also laboratory-tested salt products like Redmond Real Salt, Saltverk Hand Harvested Flaky (white) Sea Salt, Jacobsen Salt Company Pure Kosher Sea Salt, and Jacobsen Salt Company Pure Italian Fine Sea Salt.
 As you can see in the Table 1 below, you shouldn't assume that if a brand sells one really "clean" product that all of its products are equally as nontoxic.

-I consider results from 1 and 2 above the most "third-party" tested because they don't have ownership interests in the salt brands.
-While results from 3 above are arguably third-party tested since they were conducted in labs, the studies were paid for by the manufacturer, who is inevitably biased, so consider that when deciding which salt you want to consume regularly.
-In the tables below, results from category 3 have endnotes 7-10.
+I consider results from 1 and 2 above the most "third-party" tested because the testing, by Mamavation and LeadSafeMama, was conducted by those who don't have ownership interests in the salt brands.
+While results from 3 above were conducted by laboratories, the studies were paid for by the manufacturer, who is inevitably biased, so consider that when deciding which salt you want to consume regularly.
+In the tables below, results from category 3 above have endnotes 7-10.

 Below are two tables that summarize the amount of heavy metals detected in select salt products that were tested by Mamavation, LeadSafeMama, Crucial Four, and Vera Salt.
-I selected salt products that I use in my home or that I often see in the stores that I frequent.
+Mamavation and LeadSafeMama have test results for many more salt products.
+In Table 1 below, I selected salt products to include those that I use in my home or that I often see in the stores that I frequent.

 How to Choose Safer, Cleaner Salt for Your Health

-I spent at approximately 60 hours scouring through all the information that supports this article (and nother 60 hours studying microplastics in salt).
-Some greenwashing by brands that claim to laboratory test their products includes:
+I spent at approximately 60 hours scouring through all the information that supports this article (and another 60 hours studying microplastics in salt).
+From my research, I noticed some greenwashing by brands that claim to laboratory test their products.
+Patterns I noticed include:

-• The laboratory testing may be designed to influence an outcome that's beneficial to the manufacturer.
+- The laboratory testing may be designed to influence an outcome that's beneficial to the manufacturer.
+A lot more detail and time is needed to assess this, and I didn't approach this research rabbit hole.

 The salt products in Table 2 below were tested by their own manufacturers so the results might be flawed.
 Redmond Real Salt, which I really enjoy the taste of and energy from, has attracted a lot of contradictory data.
 It's such a popular salt that I'm sure more information will surface.
-I may not avoid Redmond Real Salt completely (like, I may use it just for my homemade popcorn) but will checkin with the best available information.
 To stay tuned, be sure to register for the Ruan Living newsletter.
-To stay most current on the salt products—and other household staples—that I choose for my home, join Ruan Living's D-Tox Academy
+To stay most current on the salt products—and other household staples—that I choose for my home, join Ruan Living's D-Tox Academy.

 Tips For Choosing Safer, Cleaner Salt For Your Health